A Tractable Online Learning Algorithm for the Multinomial Logit Contextual Bandit: Preliminaries

 For future analysis we also define

-At the start of the interaction, when no contexts have been observed, $\hat{\theta}_t$ is well-defined by Eq~(\ref{eq: MLE estimate}) when $\lambda>1$.
-Therefore, the regularization parameter $\lambda$ makes \algotwo{} burn-in period free, in contrast to some previous works, e.g.~\cite{filippi2010parametric}.
-Moreover, we also show that $\lambda$ plays an important role in optimizing the worst-case regret bound (see Corollary~\ref{corol: simplified regret result}).
+At the start of the interaction, when no contexts have been observed, $\hat{\theta}_t$ is well-defined by Eq~(\ref{eq: MLE estimate}) when $\lambda_t>0$.
+Therefore, the regularization parameter $\lambda_t$ makes \algotwo{} burn-in period free, in contrast to some previous works, e.g.~\cite{filippi2010parametric}.